Pejayy-10/Blazer-sos-final/DEPLOYMENT.md

-# Deploying Blazer SOS to Render
+# Deploying Blazer SOS to Render with SQLite

-This document provides step-by-step instructions for deploying the Blazer SOS application to [Render](https://render.com).
+This document provides step-by-step instructions for deploying the Blazer SOS application to [Render](https://render.com) using SQLite as the database.

 ## Prerequisites